JonathanOlsonDev/QuizZed/README.md

-# java quiz app
+# QuizZed a java quiz app.
-A java application for creating and taking quizes
+An application for creating and taking quizes